StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 ## Setup

-[This GitHub repository](https://github.com/StackVista/stackpack-tutorial) contains a sample project that containing a very basic StackPack.
+[This GitHub repository](https://github.com/StackVista/stackpack-tutorial) contains a sample project that containing a basic StackPack.
 Clone the repository to your laptop to get started.

 The repository contains a StackPack that configures StackState to receive external data and turn that into topology.
 The main configuration of the StackPack is in the `src` folder.